ShreyashM17/SnapVC/.github/ISSUE_TEMPLATE/bug_report.md

 ## ✅ Checklist

 - [ ] I’ve verified this issue hasn’t already been reported
-- [ ] I’ve provided all required information abov
+- [ ] I’ve provided all required information above